-(c) Completion of 100 clock hours of continuing education related to advanced practice nursing and to the area(s) of specialty certification.
-As of January 2, 2007, no less than 50% shall be comprised of CME or CE accredited courses at the advanced practice specialty level.
+As of January 2, 2007, no less than 50% of required continuing education shall be comprised of CME or CE accredited courses at the advanced practice specialty level.
+Continuing education hours shall be documented on the renewal form which is subject to audit.

-(A) Continuing education must be obtained in the following ways:
+(1) Continuing education must be obtained in the following ways: